ŽNK Hajduk

-Ženski nogometni klub Hajduk is a Croatian women's association football club based in Split and they currently compete in the Croatian Women's First Football League.
+Ženski nogometni klub Hajduk is a Croatian professional women's association football club based in Split and they currently compete in the Croatian Women's First Football League.

 The club was founded in 2003 as ŽNK Marjan, but on 25 August 2021 signed a cooperation agreement with HNK Hajduk Split and changed its name into ŽNK Hajduk Split.
 The agreement is signed on one year with possibility of extension on two additional years.